 Mostly, bibliotherapy is an “add-on” to my academic environment.
-To be honest, bibliotherapy is not as concerned with comprehension or the mastery of foundational skills as it is with individual feelings and the treatment of emotional struggles.
-(So basically, I try to slip in some empathy building and self-esteem building into my reading lessons... and I hope the Common Core is not watching.)
+It is not as concerned with comprehension or the mastery of foundational skills as it is with individual feelings and the treatment of emotional struggles.
+(So basically, I try to slip in some empathy building and self-esteem building into my reading lessons...)

 In bibliotherapy, participants are lead through a four-stage process of identification, catharsis, insight, and universalization with a character or theme in a story.
 I’ve also heard it described as a four-stage process of recognition, examination, juxtaposition, and self-application.
 With some analyzation, you can probably see the similarities behind these two schools of thought regarding the process.
 For example, identifying (or recognizing) yourself in a character describes a similar internal event.

 Have you ever been reading ardently for a while when suddenly an event in the plot or a character’s remark “strikes a chord,” causing you to pause and reflect on your own life?
 (I personally spend half of my time reading staring off into space.)
 At the moment you pause, you become aware of something about yourself or about life that has always been there but never been articulated thoroughly.
 During such a moment you are making a text-to-self connection (and you are entering the first stage of bibliotherapy).

 The word “catharsis” is Greek for “cleansing.”
 In this step, we arouse and release what has been suppressed after identifying it.
 For example, we often read, watch movies, and tell our own stories because we feel better afterward (even under paradoxical conditions, such as when there is an ending we don’t agree with).
 Even if the story itself doesn’t spark an emotional release, sometimes dialogue with others can serve this purpose.
 Our spontaneous responses (and the spontaneous responses of others around us) can reveal a lot.
 We often use storylines to release strong reactions to previously ambiguous issues.

 Without guidance, a lot of us naturally stop the bibliotherapeutic process after identification and emotional release.
 (Well, the movie is over.
 Back to the dishes…)